hyperledger-archives/iroha-api/source/includes/_commands.md

 Two cases:
 Case 1.
 When transaction creator wants to set account detail to his/her account and he or she has permission CanSetAccountInfo
 Case 2.
-Transaction creator was granted with CanSetAccountInfo permission to set details about this account
+CanSetAccountInfo was granted to transaction creator

 ## Set account quorum

 ### Purpose

-The purpose of _set account quorum_ is to set the number of signatories required to confirm the identity of user, who creates the transaction.
+The purpose of _set account quorum_ command is to set the number of signatories required to confirm the identity of user, who creates the transaction.
 Use case scenario is to set the number of different users, utilizing single account, to sign off the transaction.

 ### Structure